 A project report (3 credits) simply describes a project carried out under the supervision of a faculty member.
 The report should be submitted in electronic form to the Graduate Program Coordinator.
 The report is kept on file in the department but is not made public.

-5. Provide a completed add/change major form and their student record to the CS graduate coordinator, along with the other application materials described above.
+- Complete the add/change major form and their student record to the CS graduate coordinator, along with the other application materials described above.

 *Note that a student in dissertator fee status who is admitted to the CS master’s program loses his or her dissertator fee status.
 Dissertators who add a program or a certificate program must enroll and pay fees as a regular graduate student.
 This is a Graduate School rule.

 *Students doing two or more masters degrees must adhere to the graduate school’s policy on double degrees.